aleksandarlanger/first_chrome_extension/README.md

 This project was part of the web development career path on Scrimba.

-It's a link saveing Chrome extension.
+It's a link saving Chrome extension.

 You can deploy it and check it out!